-- No more than one group home shall be allowed within any individual Hamlet (HM), or Historic Crossroads (HC) zoning district. - 2.
-No more than two groups homes shall be allowed within any individual Village (VL) district. - No group home in the Rural (RL) district shall be located closer than 3,000 feet from another existing group home (as measured in a straight line between the closest points of the primary structures).
+- No more than one group home shall be allowed within any individual Hamlet (HM), or Historic Crossroads (HC), or Parkway Commercial (PC) zoning district. - No more than two groups homes shall be allowed within any individual Village (VL) district. - No group home in the Rural (RL) district shall be located closer than 3,000 feet from another existing group home (as measured in a straight line between the closest points of the primary structures).